Kronos hack will likely affect how employers issue paychecks and track hours

 The incident comes on the heels of revelations about a major vulnerability in a piece of software called Log4j that is frequently used with the programming language Java.

-The Log4j flaw allows a remote hacker to take over a device or system running the software, allowing them to, among other things, install crypto miners or steal private data.
+The Log4j flaw allows a remote hacker to take over a device or system running the software, permitting the hacker to, among other things, install crypto-miners or steal private data.

 Because Java is among the most widely used programming languages in the world, cybersecurity researchers have warned that the effects could be widespread.